 Conditions: Flat water – semi chop inside the reef, good waves on the reef

 Watch out for: In Summer time seasonal erosion makes the beach smaller

 Getting there: Short motor ride from Cabarete or walk West for 20 minutes from Bozo Beach

 Tip: Good food and vibes at KiteClub Cabarete

-Playa Encuentro is the top surfing spot in the Dominican Republic, ultra consistent with waves year round make it a favorite for the surfers.
+Playa Encuentro is the top surfing spot in the Dominican Republic, ultra-consistent with waves year-round make it a favourite for the surfers.
 But it’s not just the surfers who love Playa Encuentro, as at around 2 in the afternoon, the wind picks up enough for the kitesurfers who also flock to this spot.
 This spot is ideal for kitesurfers who like to ride good waves with surfboards.
-Many kitesurfers will do a “downwinder” from Cabarete bay or Kitebeach, which takes about 15 to 20 minutes enjoying good waves all along the coast.
+Many kitesurfers will do a “downwinder” from Cabarete bay or Kitebeach, which takes about 15 to 20 minutes to enjoy good waves all along the coast.

 Good for: Wave riders

 Watch out for: Landing your kite is not easy, you might have to stand in the water (beware of sea urchins).
 Don’t drop your kite when doing a downwinder from Cabarete, there are rocky spots without a beach for getting out of the water.

 Tip: Go with a friend & landing is likely to be easier on a patch of sand just West of the main peak at Playa Encuentro